emipa606/PrisonersShouldFearTurrets/README.md

 Escaping prisoners will now get fired upon by turrets.

 In 1.3 rebelling slaves will also be shot, selectable in the options.
+There is also an option for shooting at slaves/prisoners in any aggro mental-state

 Turrets can also give terror to slaves to keep supression levels.

 ![Image](https://i.imgur.com/O0IIlYj.png)